nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 Data has been cleaned and now we will move toward the analysis process

-the analysis was performed using R code
+the analysis was performed using RStudio

  **CONDUCT DESCRIPTIVE ANALYSIS***  on *ride_length (all figures in seconds)